apache/iotdb/example/odbc/README.md

 -->

 # ODBC
-With IoTDB JDBC, IoTDB be accessed using ODBC-JDBC bridge.
+With IoTDB JDBC, IoTDB can be accessed using the ODBC-JDBC bridge.
 The example program in "odbc" can write and read data through ODBC using the bridge.

 ## Dependencies
 * IoTDB-JDBC's jar-with-dependency package